NEWS 23 December 2016

-Saturday saw Fiona Lee (check out her facebook page; new single coming out soon) open and she was followed by Rob and Eric aka Voodoo Dance Party, who's electronic/dance grooves had the Marquee tapping it's feet.
+Saturday saw Fiona Lee open and she was followed by Rob and Eric aka Voodoo Dance Party, who's electronic/dance grooves had the Marquee tapping its feet.

-Imogen Hart followed with a set of self penned songs which included the superb 'Til We Grow Old and Burnt To Ashes, that demonstrated her quality song writing and performance ability
+Imogen Hart followed with a set of self-penned songs which included the superb 'Till We Grow Old and Burnt to Ashes that demonstrated her quality song writing and performance ability.

 We don't have favourites, however I think we can all be excused for having that feeling about the group that came next.